-Under the Free Meals scheme, eligible students will be allocated a credit of £4.00 per day to cover the cost of a 'main meal'.
-Snacks will need to be paid for separately.
+Under the Free Meals scheme, eligible students will be allocated a credit of £5.00 per day to cover the cost of their 'main meal'.

 Eligible students will need to use their Student Card to 'pay' for a meal using their free meals allowance.
 All they will need to do is swipe their Student Card on a reader - much like with a contactless debit or credit card.
 This will be available at all the tills in the College Café.